Schaliach

-Schaliach was a Christian metal band formed by Peter Dalbakk and Ole Børud from Hamar, Norway.
-Dalbakk served as the band's vocalist, while Børud handled all the instrumentation.
-In 1995, the duo released a 3-song demo.
+Schaliach was a Christian metal band formed by Peter Dalbakk and Ole Børud in Hamar, Norway.
+Dalbakk was the band's singer, while Børud handled instrumentation.
+In 1995, the duo released a three-song demo.
 The following year, they debuted with a studio album, Sonrise, in 1996 through Petroleum Records.
-Three songs from that recording were then featured on the Rowe Productions compilation album Northern Lights: Norwegian Metal Compilation, which was also released in 1996.
-The band also contributed the song "Purple Filter" to the compilation album In the Shadow of Death: A Scandinavian Extreme Music Compilation, released in 2000 through Endtime Productions.
-"Purple Filter" was also included as a bonus track on the 2005 re-lease of Sonrise.
-Dalbakk was also part of the unblack metal band Vardøger, and Børud had joined the progressive death metal band Extol and also started a career as a solo artist.
-The two artists would years later, in 2015, team up again to found the progressive death metal project Fleshkiller.
+Three songs from that recording were featured on the Rowe Productions compilation album Northern Lights: Norwegian Metal Compilation, released in 1996.
+The band contributed the song "Purple Filter" to the compilation album In the Shadow of Death: A Scandinavian Extreme Music Compilation, released in 2000 through Endtime Productions.
+"Purple Filter" was a bonus track on the 2005 release of Sonrise.
+Dalbakk was part of the unblack metal band Vardøger, and Børud joined progressive death metal band Extol and also started a solo career.
+The two reunited in 2015 found progressive death metal project Fleshkiller.

 Genre and style

-The genre performed by the band was described variously as doom metal, death metal, melodic death metal, death-doom, gothic metal, black metal, and progressive metal.
-Børud's guitar work was strongly influenced by classical music, with one reviewer describing it as a "metal symphony."
-Its lyrics were explicitly Christian, drawing heavily from the Bible and emphasizing the love of God for all humans.
-Schaliach has been compared to the output from Amorphis, Metallica, Solitude Aeturnus, Dream Theater, Threshold, Shadow Gallery, and Teramaze.
+The band was described as doom metal, death metal, melodic death metal, death-doom, gothic metal, black metal, and progressive metal.
+Børud's guitar work was influenced by classical music; one reviewer described it as a "metal symphony."
+Its lyrics were Christian, drawing from the Bible and emphasizing God's love.
+Schaliach has been compared to Amorphis, Metallica, Solitude Aeturnus, Dream Theater, Threshold, Shadow Gallery, and Teramaze.